fcostarodrigo/ask/README.md

 ### Command line arguments

-Prompt user when the argument is missing.
+Create command line arguments.
+Each command line argument can be passed through the command line, environment variables and `.env` file.
+If the argument is missing and required, the user is prompted for it.
 Arguments are required by default.
-Accepts environment variables.
-Reads `.env` files.
+The options `--help` and `--version` are created automatically.

+Pass an object describing each command line argument, the returned promise is an object of the same shape with the values extracted.

 ```js
 import { askArgv } from "@fcostarodrigo/ask";